polaroidz/polaroidz/README.md

 ### Hello there 👋

-🔭 I’m currently looking for work

-🌱 And, I’m currently learning a lot about statistics, MATHS :heart: and applied sciences.
+🌱 I’m currently learning a lot about statistics, MATHS :heart: and applied sciences.
 Also, pursuing my superior education in Statistics at Universidade de São Paulo (USP), Brazil.

 💬 Ask me about:
 - any of those topics and would love to chat with you :)